 McMurray Stern offers efficient automated storage and retrieval systems (ASRS).
 Our ASRS products help you store and retrieve materials with improved accuracy and speed to reduce bottlenecks and improve your operational flow.
 Here are some of the automated solutions we offer:

-Micro-fulfillment is a strategic customer shopping experience that gets products closer to the customer by allowing for on-demand delivery and cutting down the distance between the warehouse and the customer’s front door.
+Micro-fulfillment is a strategic customer shopping experience that gets products closer to the customer by allowing for on-demand delivery and cutting the distance between the warehouse and the customer’s front door.

 The HAIPICK robot can replace the repetitive, time-consuming, and heavy manual storage and handling work, offering flexible customization, increased efficiency by 3-4x, and rapid ROI.